St. Luke's Rehabilitation Center

 This system is combined with traditional physical therapy services such as stretches, exercises and neuromuscular re-education to help patients return to their age appropriate level of balance and to regain independence in their daily tasks.

 Pelvic Floor TherapyPelvic floor physical therapy is a specialty involving the evaluation and treatment of disorders related to the pelvis.
-It is a non-invasive, conservative option for female patience with pelvic dysfunction.
+It is a non-invasive, conservative option for female patients with pelvic dysfunction.

 • Coccyx pain (tailbone)